-Following the tragic death of a friend, four men reunite to reminisce and honour him on a hike through the Swedish wilderness.
-When one member of the group twists his knee, the friends take a shortcut through a dense forest and quickly discover the gutted remains of a bear impaled onto trees.
-Lost in the woods in a storm, they find an abandoned cabin and signs of witchcraft or pagan ritualism.
+Following the tragic death of a friend, four men reunite to reminisce on a hike through the Swedish wilderness.
+When one member of the group twists his knee, the friends take a shortcut through a dense forest.
+Soon thereafter they stumble across the gutted remains of a bear impaled onto trees.
+Lost in the woods in a storm, they find an abandoned cabin and signs pagan ritualism.
 Haunted by nightmarish visions the friends find themselves being hunted by an unseen monster in the woods.

 Some of the film’s momentum and tension are derailed in the final act, which slows things down a little as compared to the first two acts.
 The climax picks up the pace and gives the audience a satisfying character arc for Luke though the conclusion felt a bit abrupt.
 For a smaller film the monster effects were impressive; Bruckner wisely keeps his creature largely in the shadows but we’re shown just enough to be satisfied while leaving much to the imagination.
 The screenplay also avoid the tedious need to tell the audience too much – like the monster itself, the ‘why’ isn’t exhaustively explained.